abinit/abipy/README.rst

 Use ``SCRIPT --help`` to get the list of supported commands and ``SCRIPT COMMAND --help`` to get the documentation for ``COMMAND``.
-For further information, please consult the `official documentation <http://abinit.github.io/abipy/scripts/index.html>`_.
+For further information, please consult the `scripts docs <http://abinit.github.io/abipy/scripts/index.html>` section.

 License
 =======